-Artist creates statues of Birmingham's 'four lads in jeans'
+Birmingham's 'four lads in jeans' get statues outside city bar

 Sea shanty tiktok is WILD pic.twitter.com/rjY1iXFQkA— Kristian (@vonstrenginho) January 14, 2021

-The friends' social media fame came with a cost, when Mr Humpage later said they had been repeatedly targeted by trolls.
+The Coventry friends' social media fame came with a cost, when Mr Humpage later said they had been repeatedly targeted by trolls.

 "I think people forget about the people they're trolling behind their phones or keyboards.
 We actually are real people and it does affect you," he said.